elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

  * Good use of PCA

-     - Compression
+     - Compression of data for reduce resource requirements

-        * Reduce memory requirements

-        * Reduce hard drive use

-        * Speed up supervised learning
+     - Speed up supervised learning
      - Visualization

-        * Reducing to K = 2 or K = 3
+        * Reducing to K = 2 (two dimensional) or K = 3 (three dimensional)

  * Bad use of PCA
      - To prevent overfitting
      - Your thinking: less features, less likely to overfit
      - Most likely it is not a good idea, since the data is the same

-     - Rather, use regularization parameter   λ
+     - Rather, use regularization parameter lambda (λ) to reduce overfitting

 Notes: